TheTrebuchet/Old-Style-Sankey/README.md

 -88.84 loss of CO$_2$
 ```

-new blocks within the row exist are placed simply below.
-Any kind of python formatting is acceptable.
+New blocks within the row exist are placed simply below.
+Any kind of python formatting is acceptable.\
 Notably `\n` is for new line and any `$_a$` is for subscripts and `$^a$` is for superscripts

 ### Multi-level blocks